 Irish Law Site - hosted by the Faculty of Law at University College, Cork, provides a set of Irish legal links, Irish legal news, legislation and case law.

 Irish Statute Book - legislation from 1922 onwards, with lists of amendments, provided by the Office of the Attorney-General.

 IRLII, the Irish Legal Infomation Initiative: complete index to judgments of the Irish High Court, Supreme Court and Court of Criminal Appeal from 1997 onwards; leading cases (arranged by subject); legislation.

-Law Reform Commission: provides a collection of about 270 consolidated Irish statutes.
+Law Reform Commission: provides a collection of over 300 consolidated Irish statutes.